tomaskraus/simple-string-pattern/README.md

 ssp = [partial-mark] pattern-body [partial-mark]
 ```

-The pattern body itself can start and end with double quote (`"`), to make its leading and trailing spaces significant.
+The pattern body itself can be surrounded by double quotes (`"`), to make its leading and trailing spaces significant.

 Some special characters (such as the _newline_ one) can be written in an SSP using **escape-sequence**, with a backslash (`\`) as an escape symbol.
  Escape the backslash itself to use the backslash in an SSP.